 For many years the College has enjoyed a reputation for its high academic standards, priding itself on the practice of academic rigour.

 The approach of the College to academic study is to encourage students to take pride in their work and to reach high standards.
-Boys are encouraged to become self-regulated learners and home study is an essential part of this development.
-The emphasis is always on producing work of high quality commensurate with each boy’s ability.
+Students are encouraged to become self-regulated learners and home study is an essential part of this development.
+The emphasis is always on producing work of high quality commensurate with each student’s ability.

 The St Paul’s Catholic College community is committed to the pursuit of personal best and embraces the Quality Teaching Practice model of education in a Catholic environment.
 The College staff, both teaching and support, strive to provide a climate that fosters and promotes student academic growth and achievement so that each student can reach their potential.